 Americans consume an estimated 1,500 water bottles per second.
 However, our tap water systems are regulated for drinking purposes, so fill up your reusable bottle for on-the-go refreshment.
 You can fill up to five, one-gallon jugs with water from your tap for about one cent.

-Leaky faucets that drip at the rate of one drip per second can waste more than 3,000 gallons of water each year.
+Yes, leaky faucets really make a difference.
+If you have just one faucet that leaks at the rate of one drip per second (60 drips a minute), you may be wasting 3,082 gallons a year, according to the USGS Drip Calculator.
 To check for a leak, read your water meter before and after a two-hour period when no water is being used.
 If the meter does not read exactly the same, you probably have a leak.
 To tell if your toilet has a leak, place a drop of food coloring in the tank.
 If the color shows in the bowl without flushing, it’s time to call a plumber!

 5. Load it up.